Detecting quantum spin liquid on Kitaev model through a superconducting junction: Model description

 The interaction at the interface is described by the $sd$-exchange Hamiltonian,

 where $J_{sd}>0$ denotes the coupling strength between the spins of conduction electrons and localized magnetic moments at the interface.
-The operator $\bm{s}_i$ represents the spin of conduction electrons in the SC, and $\bm{S}_i$ denotes the localized spin operator in the FM layer.
-The NM region is defined as the half-space $z>0$, while the FM monolayer is situated in the $z=0$ plane (just below the $xy$-plane).
+The operator $\bm{s}_i$ represents the spin of conduction electrons in the SC, and $\bm{\sigma}_i$ denotes the localized spin operator in the FM layer.
+The SC region is defined as the half-space $z<0$, while the FM monolayer is situated in the $z=0$ plane (just above the $xy$-plane).
+A graphical representation is shown in Fig. (\ref{fig.sample}).

-The longitudinal interaction term $s_i^z S_i^z$ corresponds to processes conserving spin projection and, therefore, does not contribute to the net transfer of angular momentum across the interface.
+The longitudinal interaction term $s_i^z \sigma_i^z$ corresponds to processes conserving spin projection and, therefore, does not contribute to the net transfer of angular momentum across the interface.
 Instead, spin current injection is driven by processes involving a change in the magnetization component along the $z$-axis, the direction of spin current polarization.
-Such processes are mediated by the transverse spin components, specifically the ladder operators $S_i^\pm = S_i^x \pm i S_i^y$.
+Such processes are mediated by the transverse spin components, specifically the ladder operators $\sigma_i^\pm = \sigma_i^x \pm i \sigma_i^y$.

 Spin-flip scattering, which facilitates angular momentum transfer, is closely related to the concept of spin-mixing conductance.
 This quantity, emerging naturally in the Landau-Lifshitz-Gilbert formalism, quantifies the efficiency with which spin angular momentum is transmitted through the interface \cite{prl88.117601,prb66.224403}.
 Accordingly, in terms of electronic operators, the effective $sd$ Hamiltonian can be written as